Contributing author: Brandon Snooks

 “Imagine if you got a piece of paper that had one single question written on it.

-The question said, “Write down what you consider traditional wedding fare.”This is a question that I ask almost every couple we meet with – So far the answers are almost all different.
-Endless amounts of bad pasta is a popular answer, as is carved prime rib.
+The question said, “Write down what you consider traditional wedding fare.”This is a question that I ask almost every couple we meet with.
+So far, the answers have been almost all different.
+Endless amounts of bad pasta are a popular answer, as is carved prime rib.

-Most of these people have to stop and truly think about the question before answering.”
+Most of these people have to stop and honestly think about the question before answering.”

-In the course of his many consultations with brides and grooms to be, Brandon has found that most couples seem to be extremely open to wedding menu options.
+During his numerous consultations with brides and grooms-to-be, Brandon has found that most couples are incredibly open to wedding menu options.

 “Most have one or two “Musts” that need to make the menu in some capacity.